belle2/basf2/online_book/computing/bsub.rst

    Use ``0`` to kill all jobs.
 Use this with caution.

-Sometimes ``bjob`` will still show the job after we tried to terminate it.
+Sometimes ``bjobs`` will still show the job after we tried to terminate it.
-In this case we can use the ``-r`` option to force kill it.
+In this case we can use the ``-r`` option to kill it by force.
 More information is given `here
 <https://www.ibm.com/support/knowledgecenter/en/SSWRJV_10.1.0/lsf_users_guide/job_kill_force.html>`__.

 Optional
 --------
-In some scenarios you might want to stop the submitted jobs and resume them later, for instance, scheduled maintenance of storage elements where the input data is located, or updating analysis global tags that used in your jobs.
+In some scenarios you might want to stop the submitted jobs and resume them later.
+For instance this might be due to scheduled maintenance of storage elements where the input data is located or the updating of analysis global tags that used in your jobs.

 .. rubric:: Suspend jobs